GearJP2/NTCIR-test/metadata_and_chunking_workplan.md

 1. No metadata
 2. Heart rate only
 3. Gaze only
-4. Thermal only
+4. Heart rate + gaze
-5. Heart rate + thermal state
+5. Heart rate + gaze + optional sparse thermal
-6. All available metadata

 Report results only for topics/events with valid modality coverage, as well as overall results.

+Thermal should be reported as an exploratory ablation only.
+If coverage is too low, the honest result is to state that thermal was inspected but not included in the main retrieval pipeline.

 ## 10. Recommended Order

 1. Audit files and timestamp formats.
 2. Build the canonical timeline.
 3. Clean heart-rate and gaze CSV files.
-4. Build the thermal image manifest.
+4. Inspect thermal coverage and decide whether it is worth keeping as optional evidence.
 5. Implement fixed-window chunk baselines.
 6. Implement visual semantic chunking.
 7. Add transcript transitions to chunking.